Jason-Kaleb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 --> this script addds execute permission to all subdirectories of the current directory.
 12-directory_permissions
---> creates a directory with permissions 751 in the working directory
+--> creates a directory with permissions 751 in the working directory 13-change_group
+--> changes the group owner for a file